ADMISSIONs

 We accept pupils from Primary 5 (age 9 to 10) through to the Senior 6 and Senior 6 Extension Year (age 18) and new pupils may enter the School in all years although, for international pupils, the usual points of entry are Senior 1, 2 or 3 (Years 8, 9 or 10); Senior 5 (Year 12) for two or three years and Senior 6 (Year 13) for two years.
 Both boarding and day places are available, although boarding places are only open to young people aged 12 and above.
 You can find out all about boarding at St Mary’s Music School in School & Academic Life.

-Applications are taken througout the year and we do not have closing dates.
-The admissions process can however take a while to complete and therefore if an applicant wishes to start at a particular point - say the start of the academic year, we would advise that applications are submitted prior to the Easter Holidays.
+Applications are taken througout the year, however for entry in the following September, all applications must be received prior to April 1st.
+The admissions process can however take a while to complete and therefore if an applicant wishes to start at a particular point - say the start of the academic year, we would advise that applications are submitted prior to January.

 Our pupils study a full range of orchestral instruments along with organ, clarsach, accordion, recorder and bagpipes, and can also undertake composition as a first-study, but we are happy to accept applications for any instrument.